-From Fig. \ref{fig: MGCG model graphs}, it is clear that the MGCG model fits the supernovae data as we have seen with the other CG models.
-Furthermore, we once again see that the cosmological parameters do not play a big role in determining the outcome of the model, which is not useful for determining physical attributes of the Universe.
-We also see that there is no over- or under-estimation of the observational data at low- or intermediate-redshifts with the average off-set being $\bar{x}_{res} = -0.0281$ Mpc, with a standard deviation of $\sigma_{res} = 0.21427$ (which is in-line with the results from the MCG model), therefore confirming that this is the best possible fit with our MCMC simulation resolution. \\ \\ We can now go over to our last model's Hubble parameter equation, namely the generalized cosmic CG (GCCG) model, given by Eq. \ref{cGGG}.
-At the start of finding this models best-fitting parameter values, we struggled to find working boundary conditions.
-This happened due to the fact that the MCMC simulation tries different combinations of parameter values to find on average the best-fitting parameter values.
-It ended up running into logarithmic errors at the boundaries for certain combinations.
-This points to the fact that one small change in a parameters current value can lead to instabilities.
-In the end, we did managed to find plausible parameter values after subjecting the model to some tight constrains, mostly on the $\omega$ and the $B$-parameters.
-These manually inserted constrains are $-0.90 < \omega <-0.980$ and $0.01<B<2$.
-The MCMC simulation results (with these manually constrained parameter values) is shown in Fig. \ref{fig: GCCG model graphs}.
+From Fig. \ref{fig: MGCG model graphs}, it is clear that the MGCG model fits the supernova data as we have seen with the other CG models.
+Furthermore, we once again see that the cosmological parameters do not play a big role in determining the outcome of the model, which is not useful for determining the physical attributes of the Universe.
+We also see that there is no over-or-underestimation of the observational data at low- or intermediate-redshifts with the average offset being $\bar{x}_{res} = -0.0306$ Mpc, with a standard deviation of $\sigma_{res} = 0.21427$ (which is in line with the results from the MCG model), therefore confirming that this is the best possible fit with our MCMC simulation resolution.